Axisymmetric fully spectral code for hyperbolic equations: Numerical Methods

 Now, for the pseudo-spectral solution procedure, we need to compute spectral approximations of first and second time and spatial derivatives of $\{X^A,X^B\}$ at all grid points (\ref{eq:grid}) which we perform by applying specific differentiation matrices to the vector $\mathbf{X}$, see~\cite{canuto_2006_smf}.
 Then, the combination of PDEs and boundary conditions, evaluated at the points (\ref{eq:grid}), yields a non-linear system of algebraic equations of order for the entries of the vector $\mathbf{X}$.
 This system is solved with a Newton-Raphson scheme, which we discuss now in detail.

 For a successful application of the Newton-Raphson scheme to solve nonlinear equations, the prescription of an approximate solution of the problem -- a so-called {\em initial-guess} -- is required.
 If the approximation is not good enough, the iterations inside the scheme diverge and the solution cannot be found.
-On the other hand, convergence of the method is always guaranteed if the initial-guess can be chosen sufficiently close to the solution (provided that a unique solution of the problem exists).
+On the other hand, under the weak assumptions that: \ben[i)] \item the Jacobian of the function $E^A$ to be zeroed is non-degenerate, and \item the corresponding second derivatives are finite, \een the convergence of the method is always mathematically guaranteed if the initial-guess can be chosen sufficiently close to the solution.
 In our situation, the initial guess is of the form

 and describes an approximation of the pseudo-spectral space-time solution $\mathbf{X}$ of the problem\footnote{Hence, the {\em initial-guess} $\mathbf{X}^{(0)}$ is not to be confused with the {\em initial data} $\{X^A_{\rm initial}(x^a), Y^A_{\rm initial}(x^a)\}$ depending only on the spatial coordinates.}.